JuliaMolSim/Molly.jl/docs/src/examples.md

     f[1, 1],
     xlabel="Distance / nm",
     ylabel="Potential energy / kJ * mol^-1",
-    title="Variations of the Soft-core Lennard-Jones potential", ) for λ in [0.8, 0.9]
+    title="Variations of the soft-core Lennard-Jones potential", ) for λ in [0.8, 0.9]
     for α in [0.2, 0.4]